YosfKenawy/GSoC-2026-vlc-report/README.md

 ## Project Overview

 This project aims to add automated tests to check the behaviour of UI components using the VLC media player.
 These tests are based on a UI testing framework that simulates user interaction with a mouse and keyboard.
-The framework creates a separate pseudo sandbox, deletes all VLC data, then generates new data with a media library generation module so the tests dont interfer with VLC data.
-This project also introduces a new accessibility IDs `AccessibleCompat.id` so that UI elements can be found by automated tests
+The framework creates a separate pseudo sandbox, deletes all VLC data, then generates new data with a media library generation module so the tests don't interfere with VLC data.
+This project also introduces a new accessibility IDs `AccessibleCompat.id` so that UI elements can be found by automated tests.

 ## Work timeline